Sudanese judges, U.S. denounce protest crackdowns | Law-Order

 Angered by the killing of seven civilians earlier this week, protesters took to the streets once more on Thursday in eastern Khartoum and other locations across Sudan.
 Military leaders have said that the right to peaceful protest is protected and have commissioned investigations into the bloodshed.
 The violence has deepened the deadlock between pro-democracy groups and the military leadership.

-In a statement on Thursday, Sudan's ruling council affirmed the need for national dialogue, a technocratic cabinet, and adjustments to a transitional constitutional document negotiated after the ousting of former leader Omar al-Bashir in a 2019 uprising.
+In a statement, Sudan's ruling council affirmed the need for national dialogue, a technocratic Cabinet, and adjustments to a transitional constitutional document negotiated after the ousting of former leader Omar al-Bashir in a 2019 uprising.
 The document formed the basis for a power-sharing arrangement between the military and civilians that was halted by the coup.

 After a failed bid by former Prime Minister Abdalla Hamdok to salvage some civilian control following the coup, the United Nations has been trying to facilitate dialogue between opposing factions.
-FROZEN SUPPORT
+Late on Thursday, military leader Abdel Fattah al-Burhan announced the appointment of 15 Cabinet ministers, most of whom had been promoted to acting roles by Hamdok.
+No prime minister or defence or interior ministers were named.

+FROZEN SUPPORT The coup drew condemnation from Western powers that largely froze https://www.reuters.com/markets/us/exclusive-sudan-cut-off-650-million-international-funding-after-coup-2021-12-08 badly needed economic assistance to Sudan.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)